web2solutions/arithmetic-calculator-api/README.md

 Please make sure you have the proper accounts.

-You can create free both accounts at https://redis.com/try-free/ and https://www.mongodb.com/cloud/atlas/register .
+You can create for free, both accounts at https://redis.com/try-free/ and https://www.mongodb.com/cloud/atlas/register .

 Setup the following env vars on CI platform: